Our Team

 Peepeekisis Cree Nation

-Mary Deiter is the Development and Capitalization Officer at Oweesta.
+Mary Deiter is the Senior Advancement Officer at Oweesta.
 Mary is passionate about creating connections between Native communities and resources.
 Additionally, she is excited to build relationships with Oweesta’s partners and working together to create opportunities to help strengthen sovereignty for all Native communities.

 Previously, Mary worked at the ION center, where she implemented Green Dot, a nationally recognized strategy focused on preventing power-based personal violence within high schools and communities.
 Mary has also worked as an editor in New Mexico.